Semiahmoo Secondary School: Academics

 Semiahmoo Secondary School has been an International Baccalaureate (IB) World School since June 1981, making it one of the oldest IB programs in British Columbia.
 Surrey students are permitted to cross school boundaries to enter the IB program.
 Approximately 130 students in Grades 11 and 12 are enrolled in the IB Diploma Program at Semiahmoo.
 There is also the option of enrolling in the IB Certificate Program for up to three courses, which is only available for students who live in the Semiahmoo school catchment.
 Students apply to the program in the Grade 10 year by sending in the completed application package which can be found on the school's IB website.
 In 2022, Semiahmoo's IB graduates achieved an average grade of 37 out of 45 points; the global average was 32.

-Extracurricular activities

-Music

-Almost all of Semiahmoo's instrumental music ensembles are full courses in the school timetable.
-The program consists of 3 concert bands: grade 8, grade 9, and Senior Wind Ensemble (grade 10-12); 5 jazz bands: grade 8, grade 9, grade 10, grade 11, and grade 12; and varying amounts of jazz combos per year.

-The current head of the department is Dagan Lowe along with two other directors Jeff Williams (s.
-2019) and Annie Lu (s.
-2023).

-Theatre

-Semiahmoo houses a theatre that can hold approximately 200 people.
-In addition, the senior grades perform various one-act plays, Shakespearean works, and improvisation sessions throughout the year.

 Athletics

-Semiahmoo has received multiple Provincial banners in recent years.
 Semiahmoo has a track, baseball field, all weather soccer fields and a rugby field.
 There is also a beach volleyball court.
-Semiahmoo Secondary is known for their prestigious basketball team.
+Semiahmoo Secondary is known for its basketball team.